-Mouse and trackpad support is coming to iPadOS as an accessibility feature, according to ZDNet's Jason Cipriani, noting that "mouse support is an AssistiveTouch feature and also works when a Magic Trackpad is connected to the iPad," and that it provides "a circular cursor that moves across the screen, acting as a finger would when touching the screen.
+Trackpad support — There is support for Apple's Magic Keyboard, Magic Mouse 2, Magic Trackpad 2, as well as third-party accessories connected over Bluetooth or USB.
+According to ZDNet's Jason Cipriani, "mouse support is an AssistiveTouch feature and also works when a Magic Trackpad is connected to the iPad," and that it provides "a circular cursor that moves across the screen, acting as a finger would when touching the screen.
 It's unclear how multi-touch gestures would work with a mouse pointer."

 What devices can use iPadOS?

 iPadOS is available for the 12.9", 11", 10.5", and 9.7" iPad Pro, the 5th, 6th, and 7th generation iPad, the 4th and 5th generation iPad mini, and 2nd and 3rd generation iPad Air.
 The Apple iPad Pro 2020 ships with iPadOS 13.4 preinstalled.